Below you’ll find an overview of each of the 10 best ALM software, with screenshots, feature overviews, and pricing.

 You can integrate Jama Connect requirements and test plans with ALM, PLM, QA, and MBSE to ensure full traceability, visibility, and collaboration across the lifecycle.
 With API integrations and third-party integration hubs, teams can work in familiar tools while contributing to projects in Jama Connect.

 Jama Connect licenses are available on a user and floating basis through an annual subscription model.
 Pricing and trial information is available upon request.

-The tool integrates with Jira, Microsoft Word, Microsoft Excel, and more.
+The tool integrates with Jira, Microsoft Word, Excel, IBM Rational DOORS, and plenty more.

 Visure is known as the breakthrough vendor in ALM platforms, offering a product that allows companies of all sizes to perform advanced requirements management throughout the application lifecycle.
 Their Requirements ALM solution was built to address embedded systems and system engineering needs, offering a single unified requirements ALM platform capable of supporting different development lifecycle processes.
 This solution factors in all aspects of system engineering development, including product software, embedded software, electrical, mechanical and hardware requirements, and enterprise IT development.

 Visure Requirements ALM Platform is a comprehensive tool that supports several lifecycle management activities.
 These include requirements management, bug and issue management, change management, risk management, testing, configuration management, quality management, and reporting.
 Its end-to-end requirement traceability is defined through a graphical representation (Visure Meta-Model) that automatically enforces traceability throughout projects.
 The centralized database allows multiple distributed stakeholders collaborate in one platform.

 Visure’s API integrates with 3 party tools such as modeling tools, other RM tools, prototyping tools, bug-tracking tools, testing tools, project management tools, ALM tools, and PLM tools.